perseas/Pyrseas/docs/yamltodb.rst

     the SQL would be a ``DROP TABLE``, the :option:`--revert` option generates a ``CREATE TABLE`` with all the columns, constraints and other objects associated with the table being dropped.

+    This option is experimental and currently has only been implemented for schemas and sequences.

 Examples
 --------